christiandudel/dtms/README.md

 The arguments `transient` and `absorbing` take the names of the transient and absorbing states, respectively, which are specified as character vectors.
-In this case, there are two transient states called `A` and `B` and an absorbing state `X`.
-Each model needs at least one transient state and one absorbing state. `timescale` takes the values of the timescale which are specified with a numeric vector.
+In this case, there are two transient states called `A` and `B`, and one absorbing state called `X`.
+Each model needs at least one transient state and one absorbing state.
+The argument `timescale` takes the values of the timescale which are specified with a numeric vector.
 In this example, the time scale starts at 0 and stops at 19, with a step length of 1.
 The step length has to be consistent along the timescale.
 For instance, a timescale with values 0, 1, 2, 4, 5, 7 is not allowed.
-However, the step length does not need to equal 1; e.g., 0, 2, 4, 6, …
-would be fine.
+However, the step length does not need to equal 1; e.g., 0, 2, 4, 6, … would be fine.

 The separator is a character string used to construct what we call long state names.
 Its default is `_`.
 Long state names consist of a